SOS Children's Village Luján

 The children living here are very much integrated into the local community as they attend local schools and take part in community activities.

-There is also an SOS Training Centre for SOS co-workers here.
+There is also an SOS Training Center for SOS co-workers here.